 Although the motor is the same, every part of this drive is very strong and uses the highest quality components, including a 25mm wide primary reduction belt, instead of the GNG’s 15mm wide, and…a #219 kart chain for the secondary, which is rated for over 20-HP (15,000W).
 By moving the motor-freewheel from the right side, over to the large primary driven pulley on the left, the reduction has been improved to 33:1 (compared to the original GNG reduction of only 21:1).

 This kit comes stock with two chainrings, a 32T and a 48T.
 This kit has been run at 48V and 72V, the motor runs cool at 30A, and gets warm at 40A.
 Using 72V X 40A =2,800W, and this is the most power that should be run through the bikes gears.
 More power than this and you should run a chain directly from the motor to the rear wheel, or…use a large hub motor.

 3. GNG Gen-2

 If you buy one of these kits I strongly suggest you spend the extra money and select a kit that’s big enough (650W or larger) that it uses an external controller.
 Even if you only need a lower power level, the high powered motor will be more reliable than its smaller Cyclone counterparts.
+This is because the lower-powered kits have the heat of the controller and motor inside the same housing.
 Read this entire ES forum thread before buying…it’s a great buyers guide to the Cyclone.

 The EGO kit is from Germany, and even though the European Union (EU) has a 250W street E-bike power limit, the German off-road E-bike scene is very dynamic, with lots of exciting developments.
 Read the details of this kit in our article, here.
 It uses the same motor and geared reduction that made Cyclone famous.